SCi-winner/winner/Weekly Progress/week2.md

 while the weight remains constant and the buoyancy increases.
 When all the oil is pumped out of the pressure tank, the regulating system reaches maximum positive buoyancy.

-5. Part of Gao， Sen: I mainly read the literature on the design of bionic jellyfish based on tensile monolithic structure, and made a preliminary idea of the battery for storing power for the gimbal, as well as the shape of the wiring of the platform and the surrounding facilities to cope with possible emergencies in the sea.
+5. Part of Gao, Sen: I mainly read the literature on the design of bionic jellyfish based on tensile monolithic structure, and made a preliminary idea of the battery for storing power for the gimbal, as well as the shape of the wiring of the platform and the surrounding facilities to cope with possible emergencies in the sea.
 Literature address:[1] Zhang Ze.
 (2021).
 Design of Bionic Jellyfish Based on Tensioned Monolithic Structure